 Typical funding amount: £200,000 and above

-Deciding on which of these methods to follow is tricky, and you will worry about making the wrong decisions.
-But, remember, no-one will know better than you what suits your business and personal situations.
+Deciding on which of these methods to follow is tricky, and you will worry about making the wrong decision.
+But, remember, no-one will know better than you what suits your business and personal situation best.

 Whichever route you follow, good luck!

-At Tutora, Mark and I initially bootstrapped the project, investing our own savings to get the project off the ground.
-Only this month are we paying ourselves for the first time… oh, happy days!
 Early on, we sought support from the University of Sheffield through their alumni and enterprise network.
-This has been in the form of office space and guidance, which has removed the need to seek angel/incubator input earlier in our journey and saved us a great deal of cash.
+We found office space and guidance, which removed the need to seek angel/incubator input earlier in our journey, and saved us a great deal of cash.